hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 The *invitee* sends the *inviter* an ack or any other message that confirms the response was received.

 ## 0. Invitation to Exchange
-[0-invitation]: #1-invitation

 An invitation to exchange may be transferred using any method that can reliably transmit text.
-The result  must be the essential data necessary to initiate a [Exchange Request](#2.-exchange-request) message.
+The result must be the essential data necessary to initiate an [Exchange Request](#2-exchange-request) message.
 A exchange invitation is an agent message with agent plaintext format, but is an **out-of-band communication** and therefore not communicated using wire level encoding or encryption.
 The necessary data that an invitation to exchange must result in is:

 * suggested label
 * publicly resolvable did

   OR

 * suggested label
 * `~service` decorator block that contains a serviceEndpoint, recipientKeys, and optionally routingKeys.

 This information is used by the _invitee_ to send an exchange response message to the _inviter_.